marklauter/interpreter-redux/README.md

 math:>
 ```
-- 11 FEB 2024 - started predicate expression parser. worked out a draft BNF to describe the behavior of the parser.
+- 11 FEB 2024 - Started predicate expression parser. worked out a draft BNF to describe the behavior of the parser.
-- 14 FEB 2024 - nearly completed a simple query statement parser with CLI based REPL.
+- 14 FEB 2024 - Nearly completed a simple query statement parser with CLI based REPL.
 The output looks like:
 ```console
 predicate:> from t where x == "y" || b == "c"
 From: t